-While her paintings take the natural world around her as their subject matter, they are really about edges; the places where things meet: paint and paper, light and shadow, pigment and water, reality and abstraction.
-They document an inner journey and an outer journey simultaneously.
-Marilyn's work takes a traditional medium, and pushes its boundaries, with a boldness and exuberance which she invites the viewer to share.
+While her paintings take the natural world around her as their subject matter, they are really about edges—the places where things meet: paint and paper, light and shadow, pigment and water, reality and abstraction.
+They simultaneously document an inner journey and an outer journey.
+Marilyn's work takes a traditional medium, and pushes its boundaries with a boldness and exuberance which she invites the viewer to share.

 Marilyn Rose earned her BFA from Washington University in St. Louis as a Fred Conway Fine Arts Fellow.
-During the past decade she rediscovered the world of fine arts studying with preeminent watercolorists such as Mel Stabin, Charles Reid, Jean Uhl Spicer and Marge Chavooshian.
+During the past decade she rediscovered the world of fine arts studying with preeminent watercolorists such as Iain Stewart, Antonio Massi, Charles Reid, Mel Stabin, Jean Uhl Spicer and Marge Chavooshian.
 Rose’s paintings have won awards in numerous juried exhibitions.
 Her one-woman shows continue to meet with critical acclaim.
 She is an elected member of the New Jersey Watercolor Society as well as the Baltimore Watercolor Society.

 For information about exhibits or sales, please contact her by e-mail or call her at 973.403.1483.